baominh5xx2/baominh5xx2/README.md

 <br/><br/>

-**💼 Open to opportunities in Software Engineering, AI/ML, and Full-Stack Development**
+**💼 Open to opportunities in AI Engineering, Machine Learning, and AI Agent Development**

 <br/>